 Native issues could be prominent for the first time in Manitoba’s Sept.
 11 election.
 Nationally, aboriginal elders could hammer away with renewed strength at concerns such as a lack of adequate housing, racism within the justice system, and funding cuts to native communications.
-They can do this with the knowledge that, with an estimated $100 million scheduled to be sliced from native programming by the federal govern· ment, they had nothing to lose by standing up to Mulroney.
+They can do this with the knowledge that, with an estimate $100 million scheduled to be sliced from native programming by the federal government, they had nothing to lose by standing up to Mulroney.
 And they know there could be a new prime minister with whom to negotiate in a couple of years.

 While both Bjornson and Torbitt hope coalitions between groups lobbying the government will continue in the future, Torbitt wonders how non-aboriginal support of aboriginals will hold.
 “It’ll be very interesting,” he said.
 “It will be a challenge to Canadian society to ensure that justice is done.”